Santa Ana Bicycle Accident Lawyers

 - Remember Your Rights: Just as bike riders are required to follow the same laws as car drivers, riders are protected by those laws.
 If a negligent driver sideswipes or rear-ends you, you can pursue full compensation for your injuries from that driver’s insurance company.

 After a bike accident, it is important for the cyclist to get checked out by a doctor.
 While there are many affordable urgent care centers around Santa Ana, such as OC Urgent Care, these facilities are not always equipped to help bike accident victims.
 Getting a check-up from a full-service medical center, like St. Joseph Heritage Medical Group, may help you identify serious injuries and get proper treatment for them.

 Riders should pay attention to their pain and flexibility after a bike accident, as it may indicate that they are suffering from:

-- Brain damage, which can present itself as confusion, mood swings, slurred speech, or drowsiness
+- Traumatic brain damage, which can present itself as confusion, mood swings, slurred speech, or drowsiness

 - Spinal cord injuries